-TSI (Texas Success Initiative) Assessment
+TSIA2 (Texas Success Initiative Assessment 2.0)

-Prior to enrollment in a Texas public college or university, most students must take a standardized test called the Texas Success Initiative (TSI) assessment.
-The purpose of the TSI assessment is to assess the reading, mathematics, and writing skills that entering freshmen-level students should have if they are to perform effectively in undergraduate certificate or degree programs in Texas public colleges and universities.
+Prior to enrollment in a Texas public college or university, most students must take a standardized test called the Texas Success Initiative Assessment 2.0 (TSIA2).
+The purpose of the TSIA2 assessment is to assess the reading, mathematics, and writing skills that entering freshmen-level students should have if they are to perform effectively in undergraduate certificate or degree programs in Texas public colleges and universities.
 This assessment may be required before a student enrolls in a dual-credit course offered through the district as well.
 Achieving certain benchmark scores on this assessment for college readiness may also waive certain end-of-course (EOC) assessment requirements in limited circumstances.